Obtaining Justice After Malpractice By An Attorney Or Another Professional

 Types Of Professional Malpractice

 Most areas of professional malpractice can have a harsh impact on your financial and emotional well-being.
 One of the most personally damaging of these areas is legal malpractice because it can affect not only your finances, but your personal freedom as well.
 However, legal malpractice is easily misunderstood.
-An undesirable outcome for your case—for instance, a prison sentence—does not mean that you have been a victim of legal malpractice.
+An undesirable outcome for your case—for instance, not recovering what you thought you’d recover—does not mean that you have been a victim of legal malpractice.

 If your lawyer acted carelessly with regard to your case and the outcome harmed you and caused financial loss, then you may have a basis for a legal malpractice suit.